 —Financial responsibilities that you will NOT want to take care of during detox (electric bills, car payments etc.)

 —Any visits or dates that you’ve scheduled.
-Do you really want Uncle Fester coming over when you’re in withdrawal?
+Do you really want Uncle Stanley coming over when you’re in withdrawal?

 5. Your 5-7 day, daily detox schedule: I have written out a detailed day to day detox plan in the Withdrawal Survival Guide but you can take that schedule and make it your own.
 Try to fill your days during the acute detox period with a lot of activity and then designated sleeping/rest times.